 - Place buildings facing the streets with entries to people’s homes along wide, tree-lined sidewalks; and

 - Create a variety of housing types for a mix of incomes that continues the vibrant architectural pattern of neighborhood.

 The urban design vision is to connect the housing development with surrounding streets, open spaces and the community.
 The new neighborhood will include a diverse mix of uses and open spaces complete with a new community core on the south side of Potrero Hill.
 A variety of housing types with a range of affordability will include one-for one replacement of public housing, additional affordable rental and senior housing, and market-rate for-sale and rental homes.

-The proposed master plan provides a development framework including street circulation, block layouts, building heights, open space amenities, and community facilities.
-Market rate and affordable blocks will be indistinguishable with the design of individual buildings guided by controls outlined in a Design for Development document.
+The proposed Rebuild Potrero Master Plan provides a development framework including street circulation, block layouts, building heights, open space amenities, and community facilities.
+Market rate and affordable blocks will be indistinguishable with the design of individual buildings guided by controls outlined in a Design Standards and Guidelines document.
 The project will be rebuilt in phases with the goal of minimizing displacement of existing residents.
-The exact phasing will be determined at a later date.